 - Reduce your risk of serious medical condition that gum disease has been linked to arthritis, heart disease, strokes, diabetes and pregnancy complications

 If scaling is clinically required, this is available on the NHS.
-This can be provided by a hygienist, dental therapist or trained nurse.
+This can be provided by a dentist , hygienist or dental therapist .
 A simple scaling is included in a Band 1 course of treatment, but more complex treatment for gum problems may be charged within a Band 2 course of treatment.